Weighted infinitesimal bialgebras: Introduction

-Infinitesimal bialgebras, introduced by Joni and Rota~\mcite{JR}, are in order to give an algebraic framework for the calculus of Newton divided differences.
+The concept of infinitesimal bialgebras emerged from the pioneering work of Joni and Rota~\cite{JR}, in order to give an algebraic framework for the calculus of Newton divided differences.
 Namely, an infinitesimal bialgebra is a module $A$ which is simultaneously an algebra (possibly without a unit) and a coalgebra (possibly without a counit), such that the coproduct $\Delta$ is a derivation:

-Aguiar~\mcite{MA} showed that there is no non-zero infinitesimal bialgebra which is both unitary and counitary.
-In that paper, Aguiar equipped an infinitesimal bialgebra with an antipode $S$ by the name of an infinitesimal Hopf algebra, taking into account most of its combinatorial properties ~\mcite{Agu02} and having a wide of applications, such as Yang-Baxter equations, Drinfeld's doubles and pre-Lie algebras.
-The basic theory of infinitesimal bialgebras and infinitesimal Hopf algebras was developed in~\mcite{MA, Agu01, Aguu02}, such as quasi-triangular infinitesimal bialgebras, corresponding infinitesimal Yang-Baxter equations and Drinfeld's doubles.
-Recently, Wang~\mcite{WW14} generalized Aguiar's result by developing the Drinfeld's double for braided infinitesimal Hopf algebras in Yetter-Drinfeld categories, and Yau~\mcite{Yau10} introduced infinitesimal Hom-bialgebras.
+Aguiar~\cite{MA} showed that there is no non-zero infinitesimal bialgebra which is both unitary and counitary.
+In that paper, Aguiar equipped an infinitesimal bialgebra with an antipode $S$ by the name of an infinitesimal Hopf algebra, taking into account most of its combinatorial properties ~\cite{Agu02} and having a wide of applications, such as Yang-Baxter equations, Drinfeld's doubles, pre-Lie algebras and brace algebras.
+The basic theory of infinitesimal bialgebras and infinitesimal Hopf algebras was originally established in~\cite{MA, Agu01, Aguu02}, such as quasi-triangular infinitesimal bialgebras, corresponding associative Yang-Baxter equations and Drinfeld's doubles.
+In 2010, Bai~\cite{Bai10} introduced the concept of antisymmetric infinitesimal bialgebras, which has a close connection with dendriform D-bialgebras~\cite{Bai10}, Frobenius algebras~\cite{Bai10}, $\mathcal{O}$-operators~\cite{BGN122} and generalized AYBE~\cite{BGN12}.
+Recently, Wang~\cite{WW14} generalized Aguiar's result by developing the Drinfeld's double for braided infinitesimal Hopf algebras in Yetter-Drinfeld categories, and Yau~\cite{Yau10} introduced infinitesimal Hom-bialgebras and further studied by Liu, Makhlouf, Menini and Panaite~\cite{LMMP19}.